What is it?

 - Compact development - supported by renewable energy and transportation systems - that lowers infrastructure costs, reduces greenhouse gas emissions, and makes it easy to get around on foot, by bike, or on transit.

 Communities struggle with the challenge of how to plan, build, integrate and sustain the built environment in a way that meets current and future needs.
 Current opportunities and challenges to achieve a sustainable built environment include:

-- reducing sprawl, car dependency, greenhouse gas emissions and the use of finite natural resources;
+- Reducing sprawl, car dependency, greenhouse gas emissions and the use of finite natural resource

-- increasing affordability and livability in ways that meet diverse social, cultural and economic needs; and
+- Increasing affordability and livability in ways that meet diverse social, cultural and economic needs

 While there has been some progress in these areas, we need to continue to collaborate on smart strategies to create sustainable communities.
 By working together and concentrating efforts on areas of greatest impact, we can achieve positive change in both the long and short term.

 In our work as a grantmaker, convener and collaborator, the Real Estate Foundation of BC supports work that: